 Visual Inspection

-First, technicians will visually inspect the physical backflow assembly to check for any broken or corroded parts, damage, or external leaks that could indicate wear and impaired performance.
+First, technicians will visually inspect the physical backflow assembly for broken or corroded parts, damage, or external leaks that could indicate wear and impaired performance.

 Operational Testing